codewitch-honey-crisis/gfx/README.md

 In a typical use of GFX, you will begin by declaring your types.
 Since everything is a template basically, you need to instantiate concrete types out of them before you can start to use them.
 The `using` keyword is great for this and I recommend it over `typedef` since it's templatizable and at least in my opinion, it's more readable.

-You'll often need one for the driver, one for any type of bitmap you wish to declare (you'll need different types for bitmaps with different color models or bit depths, like RGB versus monochrome), and you'll probably want to include one of the GFX color headers, either *gfx\_color.hpp* for *C++17* or better, or *gfx\_color\_cpp14.hpp* for *C++14*.
+You'll often need one for the driver, one for any type of bitmap you wish to declare (you'll need different types for bitmaps with different color models or bit depths, like RGB versus monochrome).
 Once you do that, you'll want one for the color template, for each pixel type.
 At the very least, you'll want one that matches the pixel\_type of your display device, such as using `using lcd_color = gfx::color<typename lcd_type::pixel_type>;` which will let you refer to things like `lcd_color::antique_white`.

 Once you've done that, almost everything else is handled using the `gfx:draw` class.
 Despite each function on the class declaring one or more template parameters, the corresponding arguments are inferred from the arguments passed to the function itself, so you should never need to use `<>` explicitly with `draw`.
 Using draw, you can draw text, bitmaps, lines and simple shapes.